 - Intercity buses: Leave from central bus station (on light rail line).
 Tickets can be purchased for cash from the driver or at the kiosk in the station.

 NOTE: Transfers are not allowed between bus and train (or vice versa) using paper tickets.
-Multi-pass ("rav kav") cards which allow transfers are available for purchase at the Citypass offices (one is located in the central bus station), but for a one-week visit this is probably more hassle than it is worth.
+Multi-pass ("rav kav") cards allow transfers.

 The main languages are Hebrew and Arabic, but essentially everybody speaks English.